shanewow/WaitFor.js/README.md

 <script src="js/WaitFor.js"></script>
 ```

 Step 3.
-Insert "WaitFor.these(classNames, initMethod)" at the beginning of your code and the "WaitFor.ready(className)" at the end.
+Insert `WaitFor.these(classNames, initMethod)` at the beginning of your code and the `WaitFor.ready(className)` at the end.

 And your done.

 ### Example ###

 This code creates a FruitBowl class that depends on an Apple and a Banana class to be instantiated in the DOM first.
-Notice the "WaitFor.these" call in the beginning and the "WaitFor.ready" call at the end.
+Notice the `WaitFor.these` call in the beginning and the `WaitFor.ready` call at the end.
 That's all you need.

 ```js
 $(document).ready(function(){